Michaelgathara/GPT/README.md

 - **Flexible Training**: Supports dataset options including WikiText-103 and FineWeb-Edu

 ## Model Architecture
+There have been several models trained under this repo.
+The model that is currently live on Huggingface has the following characteristics.
 - Embedding dimension: 768
 - Number of attention heads: 12
 - Number of transformer layers: 12
 - Context size: 512 tokens
 - Total parameters: ~152M

+We have created models upto 1 billion parameters

 ## Requirements